Asian Studies (MA)

 - Content editor at a booking website

-If you have ambitions to pursue a PhD position or career as a researcher outside of academia you can apply for the two-year research master in Asian Studies on completion of the programme.
+Although you can certainly pursue a PhD position or career as a researcher outside of academia after having obtained the MA degree Asian Studies, you may want to consider opting for the two-year research master in Asian Studies, if you are an excellent student.

 A Leiden University degree